deepaucksharma/nrdot-host/CONTRIBUTING.md

 # Contributing to NRDOT-HOST

-Thank you for your interest in contributing to NRDOT-HOST!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to NRDOT-HOST, New Relic's next-generation Linux telemetry collector!
+This document provides guidelines for contributing to the project.

 ## Code of Conduct